Chart Color Schemes

 Enfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Enfield has a high level of cultural diversity, with 47.5% of its population born overseas and 54.7% speaking a language other than English at home.
-Christianity is the main religion in Enfield, making up 61.5% of people, compared to 49.2% across Greater Sydney.
+Christianity is the main religion in Enfield, accounting for 61.5% of its residents, compared to 49.2% across Greater Sydney.
 The top three ancestry groups in Enfield are Chinese (16.3%), Other (14.6%), and Australian (10.8%).

 Frequently Asked Questions - Diversity